-Immunization Reporting for Meaningful Use
+Immunization Reporting for Meaningful Use/QPP

 Immunization Data Transport Options - The West Virginia Bureau for Public Health encourages all providers and EHR vendors to coordinate with the West Virginia Health Information Exchange (HIE) to establish a connection for secure data transmission of HL7 2.5.1 immunization data.
 If a provider does not wish to establish a connection to the HIE, the EHR vendor may contact our office for instructions to connect directly to the State via HTTPS/SOAP and using the gateway client.